Mathématique: Chapter 58

 Continuously.

 It wasn’t a good idea.
-But once started, he found he couldn’t bear to stop.
-He played through the evening, absently watching diners arrive and eat and go, only to be replaced by others who also arrived, also ate, also went.
+But, once started, he couldn’t bear to stop.
+He played through the evening, watching diners arrive and eat and go, only to be replaced by others who also arrived, also ate, also went.
 He played until the analytical side of his mind gave way to the creative blend of style and era.
-He played past the point of pain in his hands and his shoulders and his neck.
-Each piece was a discovery, a familiar country, an excavation of patterns that someone he couldn’t recall had laid down with time and effort in a past life.
+He played past the point of pain in his hands and shoulders and neck.

 Nicholas Rush had done the work of hand and mind.